-02 Nov How To Budget for a Wedding with Ask Maggie
+02 Nov How to Budget for a Wedding: A Walkthrough

 Q&A Guide on Wedding Budgeting 101

 Certain factors need to be considered when planning your special day, such as finding your dream wedding dress, coordinating with vendors, and creating the overall vision for the day.
 In addition to that, creating your wedding budget is without a doubt a crucial initial step of the wedding planning process.
 A wedding budget is unique to each individual couple so before diving into wedding planning, the first step is figuring out what your wedding budget will be.
 Have questions on how you can save and budget for your big day?
 Maggie Lord, Head of Wedding Planning, has answered some of the top questions real brides have asked when planning.
 Keep reading to learn more!

 Just like every couple, every wedding budget is unique and slightly different.
 When you are in the early stages of planning your wedding it is best to use a simple wedding budget breakdown like the one below to estimate how much of your budget you will need to earmark for each wedding vendor.
 Typically the venue and catering will take up the majority of your wedding budget followed by photography and music.

 - Venue and Catering: 40 percent of your budget

 - Photography and Videography: 15 percent of your budget

 - Wedding Attire and Beauty: 5 percent of your budget